 Condense tracks for color grading

 To prep your timeline for coloring your video needs to be condensed onto as few video tracks as possible.
 It’s understood that, due to the nature of how some video dissolves are built, more than one track is sometimes necessary.
-In addition you will have a track for your LUT and your Aspect Ratio Mask.
-The idea is to reduce the amount of tracks and media as much as possible and the end result should look something like this.
+The idea is to reduce the amount of tracks and media as much as possible.

 QC the locked sequence